 Let’s not beat around the bush: my design services are not cheap.
 I wouldn’t call them “expensive”, but for the majority of people who might benefit from them, they’re currently out of reach.
 I don’t have a problem with that, as there are different designers that offer logos at different price points, so hopefully everyone can find one that’s ideal for them.

 But there's a huge gap between people who read my articles and enjoy my free resources, and the few people who can actually invest in my services.
-To help bridge this gap, I've written a book The Human Centered Brand which teaches small business owners how to create their own authentic brand.
+To help bridge this gap, I wrote the book The Human Centered Brand which teaches small business owners how to create their own authentic brand.
 It provides some background on design elements and how to approach logo design, but it won't teach you how to be great at logo design just by reading the book.

 When I talk about this to other entrepreneurs, inevitably someone suggests that I create a class teaching business owners how to design their own logos.
 I shrug the idea away saying I have other plans, so the idea is laid to rest.